Early Identification Program

-Summer 1 (Rising Juniors)
+Summer 1 (Rising Juniors or Seniors)

 During the first summer, the selected students participate in a 10-week summer program that gives them the opportunity to engage in hands-on, hypothesis-driven independent research at the Fralin Biomedical Research Institute at VTC in Roanoke, Virginia.
 The Summer 1 program blends an emphasis on research with an introduction to clinical skills and MCAT overview and preparation.

-Summer 2 (Rising Seniors)
+Summer 2 (Rising Seniors or Graduated Seniors)

 During the second summer, the selected students participate in six weeks of clinical rotations throughout various departments at Carilion Clinic facilities in Roanoke, Virginia.
 The Summer 2 program emphasizes a range of clinical experiences, intensive MCAT preparation, and advising on the American Medical College Application Service (AMCAS) application.